ROCm/rocSHMEM/docs/install.rst

 Installing from source
 --------------------------------

-rocSHMEM currently has two communication backends that can be selected at build time: RO and IPC.
+You can select between two communication backends at build time for rocSHMEM: RO and IPC.
-The default configuration enables both backends, and will use, at runtime, IPC for intra-node communication, and RO for inter-node communication (rocSHMEM atomic operations always use RO in this configuration).
+The default configuration enables both backends, using IPC for intra-node communication RO for inter-node communication at runtime.
+In this configuration, rocSHMEM atomic operations always use the RO backend.

-The IPC only configuration is still possible, a benefit of this setup is that it will benefit from performing rocSHMEM atomic operation using the IPC backend.
+rocSHMEM also supports the IPC-only configuration, which allows atomic operations to use the IPC backend only.

-RO+IPC backend build
+RO and IPC backend build
 ^^^^^^^^^^^^^^^^^^^^

-To build and install rocSHMEM with the hybrid RO-IPC off-node,on-node backends, run:
+To build and install rocSHMEM with the hybrid RO (off-node) and IPC (on-node) backends, run:

 .. code-block:: bash